Compare Car Insurance New South Wales

 • Specific hazards for your area.
 If you’re in a part of NSW that often floods, it might be worth looking for car insurance that offers comprehensive flood protection.
 The same goes if there’s a high theft rate or if you live near bushland with a fire risk.

 • Reasonable limits and excesses.
-Read the PDS to get across what sub-limits and excesses you need to know with a specific policy.
+Read the PDS of any policy you’re considering to get across what sub-limits and excesses you need to know with a specific policy.
+Our table above can also help in this regard.

 • Good customer service and easy claims process.
 How does the car insurance provider fare with customers?
-Read the reviews, or seek out award-winners, like the 2023 Mozo People’s Choice Awards car insurance recipients.
+Read the reviews, or seek out award-winners, like the popular policies found in our 2024 Mozo People’s Choice Awards.

 • Competitive pricing and good discounts.
 Because car insurance premiums vary so much between providers and drivers, it’s a good idea to get a few quotes so you can see what’s available for your situation.
 And look for those discounts!

 • Clear and understandable policy terms and conditions.
-The PDS might not always be a good read, but plenty of car insurance companies go the extra mile to make this important document fun, engaging, and useful.
+The PDS might not be the most thrilling read, but plenty of car insurance companies go the extra mile to make this important document fun, engaging and useful.

 What extras should I have when driving in NSW?